USFWS/secas/_posts/2025-07-21-Indicator-improvements-in-the-2025-Conservation-Blueprint.md

 **Major Updates**

-- **Grassland & savanna extent** (previously grasslands & savannas) now has an improved way to deal with tree encroachment in historically treeless grasslands, a new approach for clustering using grassland & savanna hubs, better identification of likely grasslands & savannas, new known grasslands, and other improvements.
-It also has a new name to reduce confusion with the new grassland & savanna restoration indicators
+- **Grassland & savanna extent** (previously grasslands & savannas) now has an improved way to deal with tree encroachment in historically treeless grasslands, a new approach for clustering using grassland and savanna hubs, better identification of likely grasslands and savannas, new known grasslands, and other improvements.
+It also has a new name to reduce confusion with the new grassland and savanna restoration indicator.
-- **Landscape condition** now treats tree-encroached grasslands out West as altered, treats the open water in reservoirs as altered, and uses the latest grassland & savanna extent indicator to correct for misclassification of grassland & savanna.
+- **Landscape condition** now treats tree-encroached grasslands out west as altered, treats the open water in reservoirs as altered, and uses the latest grassland and savanna extent indicator to correct for misclassification of grassland and savanna.

 **Minor Updates**